mmm8sul/Clustering-sunspot-groups/README.md

 Folder [dataset](./dataset) contains sunspot_dataset - a dataset of sunspot groups observed at the [Kislovodsk Mountain Astronomical Station](http://en.solarstation.ru/) for the period 2010-2020.

 Folder [notebooks](./notebooks) contains
-* [Model_training.ipynb](./notebooks/1.Model_training.ipynb) - description of the sunspot parametrization model and model training process;
+* [Model_training.ipynb](./notebooks/1.Model_training.ipynb) - description of the sunspot clustering model and model training process;
-* [Latent_space_exploration.ipynb](./notebooks/2.Latent_space_exploration.ipynb) - demonstration of latent features and its relation to physical properties of sunspot groups.
+* [Latent_space_exploration.ipynb](./notebooks/2.Latent_space_exploration.ipynb) - analysis of the results of sunspot group clustering and interpretation of clusters.

 To save disk space, some files are archived in `zip` format.